XCINDYZ/AFRIA/README.md

 AFRIA generates the severity of the harms in the harm matrix.
 AFRIA puts these generations in a "severity matrix".
 AFRIA also generates the likelihood of the harms in the harm matrix.
 AFRIA puts these generations in a "likelihood matrix".

 ### Extra step: confidence levels
 We also experimented with generating the confidence levels of the severity and likelihood using chat completion.
+This step is not included in our paper due to space limitations.